 Solutions to Stop and Prevent Addiction

-In order to cope with the growing crisis of prescription drug addiction, doctors need to be more aware of the potential of opoid painkillers to become addictive.
+In order to cope with the growing crisis of dangerous prescription drug addiction, doctors need to be more aware of the potential of opoid painkillers to become addictive.
 Physicians must scale back on prescribing opoids for acute pain as much as possible and start off with high doses of ibuprofen instead.
 Prescriptions for opoid drugs should be limited and filled only if absolutely necessary.
 If any opoids are prescribed it is necessary for doctors to provide patients with a warning and explanation of the potential they have to be addictive.
 Patients must be well-informed about the risks involved with taking prescription opoids and understand how addictive they can be even with short-term use.

 photo credit: CDC